Skip to content

 Policy Document Anchoring

 The anchorRef field is an optional pointer to an on-chain record of the policy document that produced this grant.
-Two formats are supported:
+The conforming format is:

 "hcs:{topicId}:{sequenceNumber}" — Hedera Consensus Service message